S.1790 – National Defense Authorization Act for FY2020

 Pay Raise and End Strength

-Increases the pay of all members of the armed forces by 3.1 percent, the largest pay raise in nearly a decade, and authorizes the active-duty end strength of the military at the following levels:
+Increases the pay of all members of the armed forces by 3.1%, the largest pay raise in nearly a decade, and authorizes the active-duty end strength at the following levels for 2020:

 U.S. Space Force